Shashanksnraj/ReleaseGates/readme.md

    ![release1_complete](images/release1_complete.png)

-1. This would automatically hook the Web App with App Insights and configure the Alerts in Azure.
+1. This would automatically hook the Web App with App Insights and configure the Alerts in Azure under *CanaryRelease* Application Insights **Alerts (classic)** section.

    ![ai_alerts](images/ai_alerts.png)